China central bank eyes steady credit growth, reforms

 "We will use various monetary tools to guide a steady and appropriate growth in credit and social financing," the central bank said in a statement published on its website, www.pbc.gov.cn

-"The overall performance of the country's financial sector is smooth and favorable factors are also increasing.
+"The overall performance of the country's financial sector is smooth and favourable factors are also increasing.
 The current price situation is also basically stable," it said.

 The PBOC also pledged to push ahead with reform.